denishoornaert/Chisel3-Float-Type/README.md

 # Chisel3-Float-Type

-The repository contains the source code implementing in Chisel3 a floating point representation compliant with a ieee754.
-The objective being that this representation will be used for designing hardware accelerators or co-processors running alongside traditional CPUs (e.g. Xilinx Zynq & UltraScale, Intel Stratix), only the implementation of 32 bit float (```float```), 64 bit float (```double```) and 128 bit float (```long double```) are considered for the time being.
+The repository contains the source code implementing in Chisel3 a floating point representation compliant with ieee754.
+The objective being to use it in the designing of hardware accelerators or co-processors running alongside traditional CPUs (e.g. Xilinx Zynq & UltraScale, Intel Stratix), only the implementation of 32 bit float (```float```), 64 bit float (```double```) and 128 bit float (```long double```) are considered for the time being.

 ## Utilisation